-Education Foundation Star Grants Awarded
+Education Foundation Star Grant Award Recipients

 Star Grants encourage creative ideas that improve the education of students.
 The program provides resources to students and teachers to implement new initiatives in their schools and the community.
 Grants can be used in a variety of ways including, but not limited to, classroom innovations, curriculum development, and staff training.
 Funding may be granted to individuals or groups as sole or matching resources.
 The grants are to be a means of exploring, developing, and refining ideas for the improvement of education.
 The maximum grant amount is $5,000.